As more and more businesses are facing credit card fraud and identity theft, the popularity of “fraud detection” is rising in Google Trends:

-Neural Networks are highly effective when the data scientist has access to a large dataset (say a hundred thousand of data samples and more).
+Neural networks are highly effective when the data scientist has access to a large dataset (say 100,000 or more data samples).
 They are able to seek patterns and smartly detect new behavior that seems too distinct from the normal flow.
-However, in our case, we decided to rely on other Machine Learning models such as Classification trees because the RNN performance did not show the accuracy we expected, most likely because of a not large enough dataset.
+However, in our case, we decided to rely on other Machine Learning models such as Classification trees because the RNN performance did not show the accuracy we expected, most likely because of a dataset that was not large enough.

 Anomaly Detection Solution for E-Commerce Credit Card Transactions from SPD Group

 Team size – 6 experts

 Platform – Web

 Overview of the Credit Card Fraud Detection Project

 SPD Group was contacted by an E-commerce and Financial Service company that offered products and services that can be paid for using Mobile Money or a bank card (e.g., Visa and MasterCard) to make their platform a safer online transaction place for their customers.
 Along with the increase in the number of customers who faced issues with their money suddenly disappearing or being transferred to another unknown account, our client thought of implementing a modern fraud prevention method for his platform.
 Therefore, he contacted us and decided to rely on what Machine Learning can do here.

 To dive into the challenges and obstacles of this project, we got a quote from a Machine Learning Engineer from our development team: